 If their religions 'forbid' same sex relationships then they would be obligated to vote against it.

 Not having a go at you here, but the idea that people still live their lives and base their principles and morals around a book is bordering on the ridiculous.
 The bible for example is outdated, out of touch and certain passages of it are beyond immoral.
-Slavery, racism and rape are all condoned in the bible, well the old testament anyway, not sure about the new testament.
+Slavery, racism and *struggle cuddle* are all condoned in the bible, well the old testament anyway, not sure about the new testament.

 Not having a go at you here, but the idea that people still live their lives and base their principles and morals around a book is bordering on the ridiculous.
 The bible for example is outdated, out of touch and certain passages of it are beyond immoral.
-Slavery, racism and rape are all condoned in the bible, well the old testament anyway, not sure about the new testament.
+Slavery, racism and *struggle cuddle* are all condoned in the bible, well the old testament anyway, not sure about the new testament.

 Judging by your post I'd guess there's no-one within your acquaintances who live their life by a book but I think you're understimating how many do in the wider population.